 It is better to have the name of the item followed by a tempting menu description, and either beside or beneath the description the price of the dish.
 This way, you are essentially drawing the customers’ attention to the name and description of the dish; with a lesser focus on the price.

 4. Remember Who You Are Planning To Target

 During the restaurant menu engineering process, you must keep in mind your targeted audience.
 This will help you to create a restaurant menu as per the preferences of the customers and price it accordingly.
 For example, if you’re opening a fine dining restaurant, you must understand that your targeted audience will be the ones who will be willing to indulge in luxuries.
 Hence, you can offer exquisite menu items like Sushi, Salmon and price it a little high, since your customers will be able to afford it.
 However, keeping the same menu and price for casual dine in a university or college area where your targeted audience will be students, is the biggest blunder you can do.
 Hence, know who you are targeting, do a market research to know about their like, preferences and their pocket capacity and then go about creating your restaurant menu.

-5. Keep Items In Your Restaurant Menu Which Is Easy To Prepare
+5. Keep Items In Your Restaurant Menu Which Are Easy To Prepare

 If you are keeping complicated items in your restaurant menu, it can have the ability to slow down your kitchen staff’s productivity during high rush hours.
 For example, during the lunch or dinner rush, if you have a dish that needs approximately 45 minutes to be prepared and serves, it can not only bog down your kitchen staff but also slow down the entire kitchen operations.
 Hence, try and keep dishes which are easy to prepare and can be served exquisitely, in the simplest way possible.

 6. Try And Keep Items That Are Prepared With The Same Ingredients